 WHO WE ARE

-Pamela Whitley is the Senior Equity and Inclusion Officer in the Office of Equity & Inclusion and the Title IX Officer responsible for managing complaints, investigations, and reporting on sexual harassment, sexual misconduct, sexual assault, and discrimination cases.
+Pamela Whitley is the Senior Equity and Inclusion Officer in the Office for Equity & Inclusion and the Title IX Officer responsible for managing complaints, investigations, and reporting on sexual harassment, sexual misconduct, sexual assault, and discrimination cases.
 She ensures that the University’s hiring practices do not discriminate based on any protected classification and applies affirmative action principles in making hiring decisions.
 Central is committed to attracting and retaining a diverse faculty, staff, and student population.
 Pamela’s office is located in Davidson Hall, Room 119.
 Telephone: (860) 832-1653.

 The Victim Advocacy and Violence Prevention Specialist provides services to assist and support individuals who have been affected by sexual assault, relationship violence, and/or stalking.
 Services include assistance navigating different reporting systems and providing information on available options to address safety or other concerns.
 The Victim Advocacy and Violence Prevention Specialist also keeps our CCSU community current on diversity training, Title IX training, and sexual harassment prevention training.
 The office is located in Willard DiLoreto, Room D305.
 Telephone: (860) 832-1652.

 Jacqueline Cobbina-Boivin is the coordinator of The Women’s Center, which offers a multi-purpose program and service center for female students, staff, and faculty.
 Men are also welcome to use the resources of the center.
 The center provides support services for re-entry, peer education, sexual assault, crisis intervention, educational programs, and advocacy.
 Jacqueline is located in the Student Center, Room 215.
 Telephone: (860) 832-1677.